Is it just me, or do chili and naptime go hand in hand?

 Just before serving, season the chili to taste with additional salt, and stir in 2 tablespoons of the cilantro.

 In a small bowl, whisk together the yogurt and lime juice to make a citrus crema.
-Greek yogurt makes a tasty alternative to sour cream.
+Greek yogurt makes a thick and tasty alternative to sour cream.

 Divide the chili among bowls and evenly garnish each with shredded cheddar cheese, lime yogurt, and the remaining cilantro.